GoudanHan/APLAS2022/README.md

 <h3 id ="models" > Calculate models' accruacies </h3>
-To run either notebook, the user requires to provide inputs which are names of model and task as specified from the following table:
+To run the notebook using either method, the user requires to provide the names of model and task under cells 3 and 4.
+Legal inputs are specified as in the following table:

 <table align="center">
   <tr>